3scale/3scale-operator/doc/operator-backup-and-restore.md

            volumeName: "my-preexisting-persistent-volume"
    ```
 1. Wait until APIManagerBackup finishes.
 You can check this by obtaining
-   the content of APIManagerBackup and waiting until the `.status.completed` the field
+   the content of APIManagerBackup and waiting until the `.status.completed` field
    is set to true.
 1. At this point the backup has finished.
 The backup contents are detailed in
    the [APIManagerBackup reference](apimanagerbackup-reference.md#data-that-is-backed-up).